Limnoria/Limnoria-doc/use/getting_started.rst

 Final Word
 ==========

-You should now have a solid foundation for using Supybot.
+You should now have a solid foundation for using Limnoria.
 You can use the `list` command to see what plugins your bot has loaded and what commands are in those plugins; you can use the 'help' command to see how to use a specific command, and you can use the 'more' command to continue a long response from the bot.
-With these three commands, you should have a strong basis with which to discover the rest of the features of Supybot!
+With these three commands, you should have a strong basis with which to discover the rest of the features of Limnoria!

 Do be sure to read our other documentation and make use of the resources we provide for assistance; this website and, of course, #limnoria on